 There is a connection between our body and our mind.
 When we are sad or anxious, our body reacts in a way that might tell us that something isn’t right.
 For example, we might develop high blood pressure or a stomach ulcer.
 We can also react differently to medications and I see it every day with my patients.
 The ones that aren’t happy respond less positively to medical treatments compared to the one that are cheerful and upbeat.

 We need to start taking responsibility for our own happiness and realise how important is to feel better in ourself before anything else can improve.
-As I always tell to my patients, “let’s get you feeling good first and then see what happens”.
+As I always tell to my patients, “feel good first and then see what happens”.
 Circumstances might take longer to improve but if we learn how to first change how we feel inside, our life can still change for the better.
-We start seeing things in a new perspective, therefore ablo to approach life and behave in a whole new way.
-I call it “Same place, Different face”.
+We start seeing things in a new perspective, therefore able to approach life and behave in a whole new way.

 In fact, we don’t need things to alter, situations to change, or people to behave differently to start feeling better.
 I strongly believe that everyone can get to a great place, because it’s an internal, not an external process.
 When we become happier, strength arrives and life becomes a whole lot easier, great things start to happen.
 Life blossoms, health problems reduce or go away and relationships flourish.
 Other people will sense the difference and be drawn in by our positive energy.
 In this place we often find that good things begin to happen and everything fall into place.
 Realising that we are in charge is where the power lies, we can truly fire yourself up there.
 How?
 As the father of “Cognitive Therapy” Psychiatrist Aaron T. Beck had first discovered, happiness lies first of all in our thoughts.
 We choose how happy we are by the type of thoughts we make.
 It is hard to function well in life when we continually have stressful, unhappy or draining thoughts.